Kylie Jenner Rocks A Shiny Black Mini Dress That Hugs All Her Enviable Curves

 Late Wednesday night, Kylie Jenner surprised her 146.7 million Instagram followers by sharing a provocative post in which she was rocking a stunning black mini dress.
 The tag on her upload stated that the statement frock came from Balmain, a top Parisian designer.

-The garment seemed fairly simple but, upon closer inspection, the mini dress served some special highlights.
+The garment seemed fairly simple but upon closer inspection, the mini dress served some special highlights.
 The fabric used to create the frock seemed to be akin to 1950s car upholstery since the black cloth featured bits of a glittery substance embedded into what seemed to be a synthetic textile.

 As for the design of the dress?
 Balmain apparently was going for a futuristic look.
 The neckline consisted of a modified turtleneck while the shoulders were built out to be square and wide.
 Two darts on the front of the garment helped to display Kylie’s curves and to show off her tiny waist in the best possible way.